 Additional studies of the area resulted in significant design changes (see map below).
 The original plan was to construct about 30 green street planters along SE 8th and 10th avenues that would allow stormwater to soak into the ground.
 But a soil analysis showed that ground conditions in some areas aren't suitable for stormwater infiltration.

 This map is not to scale and is meant to show the proposed work at the general location.

 The project team eliminated green street planters from the design and instead will construct larger diameter sewer pipes and additional pipes along SE 9th Avenue between Clinton and Woodward and along SE 10th Avenue between Franklin and Rhone.
 The project still includes constructing green street planters along SE 10th Avenue from the park to SE Rhine.
 There are no changes to the project plan for the area east of Milwaukie Avenue.

 These kinds of changes are not uncommon when designing sewer construction projects.
 The project team will now complete design and invite construction bids from contractors.
-Construction should begin in winter 2014.
+Construction should begin in summer 2015.
 Watch for more information as construction gets closer.

 Project at a Glance